 - Institutions can include but are not limited to: universities; law and the justice system; sport; the entertainment industry; places of employment; religious establishments; state and local level governance; and corporations. - Abuses of power include, but are not limited to: physical and mental harm; indirect or direct discrimination and oppression based on identity and intersections of identities; negligence and malpractice; sexual abuse; and epistemic violence.

-Please send abstracts of no more than 200 words to Ashley Rogers (a.rogers@abertay.ac.uk) by March 22nd 2019.
-There are a few travel bursaries available.
-Please note in your email if you would like to claim a travel bursary.
+Please send abstracts of no more than 200 words, along with your institutional affiliation, to Ashley Rogers (a.rogers@abertay.ac.uk) by March 22nd 2019.